tailwindlabs/tailwindcss.com/source/resources.blade.md

 ### Heroicons UI

 [Heroicons UI](https://github.com/sschoger/heroicons-ui) is a free SVG icon set created by [Steve Schoger](https://twitter.com/steveschoger).
-They're pre-optimized and easy to use directly in your HTML where you can customize them using Tailwind's color and sizing utilities.
+They're pre-optimized and can be used directly in your HTML where you can customize them using Tailwind's color and sizing utilities.

 [![](/img/resources/heroicons-ui.png)](https://github.com/sschoger/heroicons-ui)